Krue Se Mosque

 History

 It is unclear when the mosque was first constructed as different dates are given by different sources, although a mosque may have been rebuilt several times at the same location.
-According to Hikayat Patani, a history of the Pattani Kingdom, two mosques were constructed during the reign of Sultan Muzaffar Shah (d.
+According to Hikayat Patani, a history of the Patani Kingdom, two mosques were constructed during the reign of Sultan Muzaffar Shah (d.
 1564).
 One of the mosques was built outside the main gate ("Pintu Gerbang") of the citadel beside the town square (padang), likely the location of the present Krue Se Mosque.
-It is also said that it was built around 1578–1593 during the reign of the Ayutthaya king Naresuan the Great, but left incomplete due to a power struggle between the Sultan of Patani and his brother.
-The bricks used for the construction of the mosque are from the latter period of the Ayudhaya era, and construction dates of 1656–1688 have been proposed.
+The construction date has also been proposed to be around 1578–93 during the reign of the Ayutthaya king Naresuan the Great; or in 1722 or 1728–29, but left incomplete due to a power struggle between the Sultan of Patani and his brother; or before 1785.
+The bricks used for the construction of the mosque are from the latter period of the Ayudhaya era, and construction dates of 1656–1688 have therefore also been suggested.
 At the base of the mosque are bricks in the style of the Dvaravati period.
 The bricks, however, may be from somewhere else and older than the mosque itself.
-Others have suggested dates of 1728–29 or before 1785.

 Some believe that the mosque was built by the Chinese pirate Lim Toh Khiam, who established a base in Patani in 1578.
 According to local lore, Lim married the daughter of the Sultan of Patani, claimed to be Raja Hijau, and converted to Islam.
 Next to the mosque is a garden as well as the gravestone of Lim Ko Niao, described as the sister of Lim Toh Khiam, who in this tale placed a curse so the dome of the mosque could not be completed.
 Lightning was said to have struck the mosque every time an attempt was made to complete the building, although there is no evidence that the building has ever suffered from lightning strikes.